antiboredom/camera-motion-detector/README.md

 ## Usage

 `detect.py` will analyze a video frame by frame and record a `csv` file containing average camera motion angle, magnitude and "zoom factor."
-Zoomy-ness is determined by what percantage of pixels appear to be moving *away* from the center of the image.
+Zoomy-ness is determined by what percentage of pixels appear to be moving *away* from the center of the image.

 To run: